shinorspellz/vell-magazine/README.md

     * get request listing all profiles.

 * ProfileDetail
-    * _get_object_: View handling request made for profile that doesn't exist and checks permissions.
+    * _get_object method_: View handling request made for profile that doesn't exist and checks permissions.
     * _get method_: View profile details by fetching using pk.
 Calls the get_object method, calls profile serializer, and returns serializer data.
     * _put method_: Calls _get_object_ method by pk, calls serializer with profile and update data.
 If serializer vaid, save profile instance to database and return data in our response.
 If invalid, return Response with error.(400_BAD_REQUEST)